 You might first notice trouble when you take the vehicle for emissions testing.
 However, if you are monitoring your fuel economy and you notice a decrease, you might find the problem early.

 Replacing a Defective Module

-The average cost to replace an ECM is often between $500 and $1000, while the average replacement cost for a TCM or PCM is similar.
+The average cost to replace an ECM is generally between $500 and $1000, and the average replacement cost for a TCM or PCM is similar.
 Using an OBDII scanner can help you pinpoint if one of the modules is faulty.